 Located on the north end of Hutchinson Island on the South Causeway Bridge, The Smithsonian Marine Station is actually a satellite facility of the Smithsonian Institute in Washington, D.C., drawing scientists from around the world to investigate the plants, animals, and physical processes in the ocean and Indian River Lagoon.
 With a small aquarium facility open to the public, this hidden gem features a dazzling display of local wildlife and touch tanks.
 In fact, the living reef exhibit is actually set in a tank that was originally in the Smithsonian’s Museum of Natural History in our nation’s capital.

 Free Summer Films

 While the Lyric Theater is probably one of the most notable landmarks in downtown Stuart – originally constructed in 1926 as a silent movie house – the Mission Revival–style building is home to a lesser-known highlight: free movies in the summer.
-Last year, they screened classics like Casablanca, Chinatown, The Usual Suspects, Gone with the Wind, and more.
+In years past, they screened classics like Casablanca, Chinatown, The Usual Suspects, Gone with the Wind, and more.